tranjas/Stock-Simulator/README.md

 Path Variables:
 id: Portfolio ID.
 symbol: Stock symbol.
+Response:
+204 No Content if successful.
-Response: No content if successful or 404 Not Found if the stock does not exist.
+404 Not Found if the stock does not exist.
-HTTP Status: 204 No Content
 4. Transaction Management
 APIs to log stock transactions (buy/sell).